-- All children over one year of age who have not yet been vaccinated - Children over 13 months of age who received a first dose of MMR at least 4 weeks ago who are at risk of measles exposure may receive a second dose. - Children between 6 months and 1 year of age who will be traveling internationally or visiting a community with an on-going measles outbreak (This dose will not count toward the primary series and two additional doses after one year of age will still be required.) - Adults who have not yet been vaccinated - Adults who will be traveling internationally or visiting a community with an on-going measles outbreak who have not previously received two doses of MMR.
+Rubella (MMR) vaccine at least 4 weeks ago who are at risk of measles exposure may receive a second dose.

+- Children between 6 months and 1 year of age who will be traveling internationally or visiting a community with an on-going measles outbreak.
+(This dose will not count toward the primary series and two additional doses after one year of age will still be required.) - Adults who have not yet been vaccinated. - Adults who will be traveling internationally or visiting a community with an on-going measles outbreak who have not previously received two doses of MMR vaccine.

-Post Exposure Prophylaxis for Those with Known Exposure to a Measles Case
+Post Exposure Prophylaxis for People with Known Exposure to a Measles Case

-- MMR given to nonimmune individuals within 72 hours of exposure can prevent measles disease - For adults and children without contraindications who have not previously received two doses of MMR if at least one month has elapsed since the most recent dose - For infants between 6 and 11 months of age, a dose of MMR can be given but will not count as part of the primary series
+- MMR vaccine given to nonimmune individuals within 72 hours of exposure can prevent measles disease: - For adults and children without contraindications who have not previously received two doses of MMR if at least one month has elapsed since the most recent dose. - For infants between 6 and 11 months of age, a dose of MMR vaccine can be given but will not count as part of the primary series. - Immune globulin (0.50 mL/kg, max 15 mL) given within 6 days of exposure for high risk and /or nonimmune exposed individuals can reduce the likelihood of measles disease and complications.